 16 - 19 Bursary Fund Policy

 The school and governors fully support the Government’s priority to eliminate the gap in attainment between poorer and more affluent backgrounds.
-The Government provides funding to tackle disadvantage through the YPLA and through support to help young people meet the costs of participating in education and training post-16.
+The Government provides funding to tackle disadvantage through support to help young people meet the costs of participating in education and training post-16.
 The 16-19 Bursary Fund is designed to help support those young people who face the greatest barriers to continuing in education or training post-16.
-The Fund has two elements:

-a) A student must be under 19 years of age on 31st August in the academic year in which they start their programme of study;
+a) A student must be at least 16 years but under 19 years of age on 31st August in the academic year in which they start their programme of study;

-d) Any student whose family is experiencing financial difficulties.
+Any student whose family is experiencing financial difficulties.
 In such cases we ask parents to apply for assistance from the Bursary, stating clearly how the funding will be used to assist the student in their studies.
-They may be asked to provide supporting evidence, including those of income from a P60, benefit/allowance book, Tax Credit Award Notice or self-employment income details, to prove eligibility.
+They may be asked to provide supporting evidence, including those of income from a P60, benefit/allowance book, or self-employment income details, to prove eligibility.